 You’ll need to head back to Cusco in the afternoon by spending 1.5 hours on the train back to Ollantaytambo and then driving 60 km (37 miles) to Cusco.

-We’ve got a fantastic green-blue lake in store for you today.
+I’ve got a fantastic green-blue lake in store for you today.
 It’s called Humantay and you’ll see organized tours to it everywhere in Cusco, but it’s in fact easy to reach on your own.
 It’s a gorgeous lagoon located under snow-capped Salcantay Mountain.

 The drive from Cusco is 3 hours long to the trailhead at Soraypampa 120 km (75 miles) away.

-The 2.6 mile loop hike will take you about 2 hours to complete, so it isn’t terribly long.
+The 2.6-mile loop hike will take you about 2 hours to complete, so it isn’t terribly long.
 The starting altitude is 3,800 m (12,460 ft) and the lake itself is at 4,200 m (13,780 ft), so the elevation gain is quite substantial over the short trek.

 The trail to the lake is clearly visible, so no need for a guide.
 You can, however, rent a mule if the elevation gain is too much for you.